krakend/krakend-documentation/throttling/rate-limit.md

 # Router: Rate limiting usage of KrakenD endpoints
 The router rate limit is a **per endpoint** setting that allows you to set the number of **maximum requests per second** a KrakenD endpoint will accept.
 If no configuration is added explicitly KrakenD is not going to apply any limitation in the number of requests it can handle.

-In order to specify a rate limit you need to add the configuration in the desired endpoint.
+In order to specify a rate limit, you need to add the configuration in the desired endpoint.
 The router rate limit **does not accept a default value** to be used across all the endpoints.
 Nevertheless, when using the [KrakenDesigner](http://designer.krakend.io/) if you specify a default rate limit in the *Service* section it will copy the setting in every single endpoint for you when there is no setting.

-At the router level you can set the rate limit for endpoints based on:
+At the router level, you can set the rate limit for endpoints based on:

 1. Maximum request rate an endpoint accepts
 2. Maximum request rate an endpoint accepts **per client**